 When and where should wet flies be fished?

-Using wet flies is an excellent method that works in most water/fish areas on rivers but some areas of rivers are more productive with wets than others.
+Fly fishing with mouse patterns or using wet flies is an excellent method that works in most water/fish areas on rivers but some areas of rivers are more productive with wets than others.

 Look for areas of rivers with some current, particularly places with a slow seem flowing out of a rapid or slow deep pools.